 Bruce Daisley is a best selling author and technology leader from the UK.
-Currently he is EMEA Vice President for Twitter.
+He spent 8 years as EMEA Vice President for Twitter.
 He joined the company in 2012 having previously run YouTube UK at Google.
 He has also worked at Emap/Bauer and Capital Radio.

 Daisley frequently speaks about the importance of laughter in the workplace.
 He highlights the benefits of reducing the number of interruptions from emails, the importance of striking the right work-life balance, and the contribution which digital social media is making to our lives.
 His 2019 book on improving work culture, “The Joy of Work”, was the Sunday Times number one business bestseller in spring 2019 which also went on to be named The Financial Times made it Book of the Month.
 Professor Sir Cary Cooper described it as ‘a joy to read’ and best selling business author Dan Pink said it ‘can help transform your work experience’.

-Bruce Daisley has been awarded ‘Greatest Individual Contribution to New Media’ by New Media Age.
-He has been rated as the top leader in digital media by Campaign Magazine, placing him 7th in the overall media market.
+He has been awarded ‘Greatest Individual Contribution to New Media’ by New Media Age.
+Bruce Daisley has been rated as the top leader in digital media by Campaign Magazine, placing him 7th in the overall media market.
 In a survey of CEOs and MDs, Bruce was named the “Fantasy Hire” that most leaders would like to make.
 He often places as the top-rated speaker at conferences in the US and the UK.